Song Cycle (album): Production

 Song Cycle has been variously categorized as an avant-pop, orchestral pop, Americana, art pop, pop, and art rock album.
 Bruce Botnick described it as an inadvertent "psychedelic masterpiece".
 Diverging from London's focus on tape manipulation, Los Angeles' late-1960s psychedelic music had centered on studio experimentation and historical instruments such as harpsichord and string ensembles.
-Immersed in this studio milieu, Parks repurposed technical tools like varispeed controls and regenerated echo effects—typically used for audio correction—to craft experimental textures.
-According to Henderson, each song was "set in its own virtual landscape", crafted through precise echo, reverberation, and ambient elements like weather, insects, and human activity.
+Immersed in this studio milieu, Parks repurposed technical tools like varispeed controls and regenerated echo effects, typically used for audio correction.
+According to Henderson, each song was "set in its own virtual landscape", crafted through echo, reverberation, and ambient elements like weather, insects, and human activity.
 Herschberg oversaw initial recordings that applied reverb and echo during tracking rather than mixing, a standard method at the time.
 (Note: Bruce Botnick recalled the difficulty of recreating these sessions due to irreplicable conditions, explaining that provisional mixes often became definitive.)
 Bruce employed Sunset Sound's Studio One echo chamber and integrated sound effects from Elektra Records' library, such as train noises on "The All Golden" and nautical sounds like ship horns and waves elsewhere.
 (Note: During mixing, Smith and Elektra founder Jac Holzman attended sessions; Holzman offered to release the album immediately, while Smith ultimately approved its distribution through Warner-Reprise.
 Botnick speculated that an Elektra release might have aligned with the label's psychedelic roster, but acknowledged Warner's role in Parks' subsequent career opportunities.)
 Parks' vocals were processed through a Leslie speaker on almost every track; he later stated that Waronker had encouraged the effect despite anticipating criticism: "We had no fear of artifice.
 It was the right thing to do."
 (Note: His vocal was left unprocessed on two tracks: "Vine Street" and "Pot Pourri".)

 Botnick devised the "Farkle", an improvised tape manipulation technique that involved attaching folded masking or splicing tape to the capstan of a tape machine, creating protruding "fins" that caused irregular movement in the tape transport.
 The resulting intermittent contact between the tape and record head generated fluctuating echo effects akin to high-tension wires or scrambled radio signals.
 Botnick employed the Farkle extensively during mixing, becoming a recurring sonic motif throughout Song Cycle.
-Its name's origin remains unclear; Botnick described its creation as spontaneous problem-solving: "a function of creativity at the moment when you need to do something".
+According to Henderson, its name's origin remains unclear.
 (Note: The technique was later adopted by other engineers, including Botnick's brother, though its most concentrated use occurred during the album's production.
-Botnick again used the effect on the Doors' 1967 album Strange Days.
-Henderson identified a similar effect on the piano in the Beatles' "Lovely Rita" from Sgt.
-Pepper.)
+Botnick again used the effect on the Doors' 1967 album Strange Days.)